liseda-lab/TrueWalks/README.md

 ## Evaluation and Datasets

 TrueWalks was evaluated on two biomedical tasks: protein-protein interaction (PPI) prediction and gene-disease association (GDA) prediction.
-The data to build the KG and subsequiently train the ML approaches or compute similarities can be found in [Data](https://github.com/liseda-lab/TrueWalks/blob/main/Data) except for the GEne Ontology data, which can be downloaded [here](http://release.geneontology.org/2021-09-01/ontology/index.html).
+The data to build the KG and subsequiently train the ML approaches or compute similarities can be found in [Data](https://github.com/liseda-lab/TrueWalks/blob/main/Data) except for the Gene Ontology data, which can be downloaded [here](http://release.geneontology.org/2021-09-01/ontology/index.html).

 To use TrueWalks embeddings as input to a random forest classifier, run the command:
 ```